The Department of Physics offers undergraduate programs leading to both BS

 physics teachers at secondary and junior

-Master's of Science in Medical Physics (MSMP)
+Professional Science Master in Medical Physics (PSMMP)

 Medical Physics Educational Programs (CAMPEP).